List of Mighty Morphin Power Rangers characters: Mordant

-Mordant is a warthog henchman in Mighty Morphin Power Rangers: The Movie.
+Mordant is a monocle-wearing warthog henchman in Mighty Morphin Power Rangers: The Movie.
 Together with Goldar, he defects from Lord Zedd to join Ivan Ooze, when Ivan imprisons Lord Zedd and Rita Repulsa in a snowglobe.
 After the destruction of Ivan Ooze, when Goldar claims he is now the leader of the group, Mordant follows him willingly, until Rita and Zedd return from their imprisonment.

 Mordant is not featured in the television series in any manner and is created for the film, but he also appears in Marvel Comics' adaptation of the film and television series.
-In an early draft of the script as well as in some merchandise, he is identified as Goldar's second cousin three times removed on his mother's side visiting for the summer.
+In an early draft of the script as well as in some merchandise, he is identified as Goldar's second cousin three-times removed on his mother's side visiting for the summer.

 Mordant was performed by Jean Paul Bell and voiced by Martin G. Metcalf.